DMTC76375/CLB_DEMO/README.md

 # Single LED Active

-For Single LED results the following submodule should be added within a `New Verilog`
+For Single LED results the following submodule should be added within a `New Verilog` under documents on the synthesizer GUI.

 ```